rindi-ps/Data-Analyst-Portfolio/README.md

 ---

 Hi, I'm **Rindi Pasmawi Sya'ban**
-A data enthusiast with a background as a Production Supervisor and Agricultural Extension Worker, currently transitioning into the data analytics field.

-I have completed the Beginner and Intermediate levels of the Data Analyst Certification at Growia Bootcamp.
-With hands-on experience in tools like Microsoft Excel, SQL, Python, Google Looker Studio, and Tableau, I am passionate about turning data into insights and driving decisions in industries such as **retail**, **agriculture**, and **manufacturing**.
+Animal Science graduate with hands-on experience in scientific research and statistical data analysis using SPSS.
+Over 5 years of experience as a Hatchery Supervisor, which strengthened a solid understanding of operational business processes.
+Currently transitioning into the Data Analyst field, with certifications at the Beginner and Intermediate levels.
+Proficient in SQL, Python, Excel, Tableau, and Looker Studio.
+Skilled in statistical analysis, data storytelling, and generating business insights to support data-driven decision-making.
 ---

 ## Modules & Skills Learned